 How to implement SharePoint in your organization – Best Practices

-With this article I hope to demystify and respond to these questions.
-I also want to highlight the fact there are many ways to implement SharePoint and this post shares approach based on my experience with SharePoint implementations/roll-outs in various organizations, ranging from small business and nonprofits to large enterprises.
+With this article, I hope to demystify and respond to these questions.
+I also want to highlight the fact there are many ways to implement SharePoint, and this post shares approach based on my experience with SharePoint implementations/roll-outs in various organizations, ranging from small businesses and nonprofits to large enterprises.

 SharePoint Implementation Tip # 1: Implement SharePoint in phases.

 Moving your whole business to SharePoint in 1 big project is a sure guarantee of failure.
 You have to break it down into manageable mini-projects.
-For example, you have this vision of SharePoint with multiple project sites and team sites, department sites and various portals and repositories.
+For example, you have this vision of SharePoint with multiple project sites and team sites, department sites, and various portals and repositories.
 That’s good.
 But don’t roll out all of it at once.
-From User Adoption and Change Management perspective, this will be a lot for your users to digest.
-Break it down into manageable phases, use “thing big, start small” approach, create a plan and implement phase by phase (site by site).
+From the User Adoption and Change Management perspective, this will be a lot for your users to digest.
+Break it down into manageable phases, use “think big, start small” approach, create a plan, and implement phase by phase (site by site).

 SharePoint Implementation Tip # 2: Pick an easy target / quick win for Phase I.